AllenJerjiss/FuZeCORE.ai/RCAL5DRILLDOWN.md

 ### **Step 9: Execute and Verify**
 -   **Implementation:** Apply the changes as defined in the remediation plan.
 -   **Verification Run:** Execute the script or test case that originally produced the failure.
-Verify that the fix is effective.
+-   **Symptom Analysis:**
+    -   **If the symptom is GONE:** The fix is verified.
+Proceed to the Regression Run.
+    -   **If the symptom PERSISTS:** The hypothesis was wrong.
+Compare the *full output* of the new failed run with the original.
+If the output is identical, the fix had no effect.
+If the output has changed (e.g., the script fails at a later stage), this is new evidence.
+The RCA process must restart from Phase 2 (Analysis & Hypothesis) with this new knowledge.
 -   **Regression Run:** Run a broader set of tests to ensure no new bugs were introduced.
--   **Iteration:** If the `Verification Run` shows the *original* symptom is not resolved, the hypothesis was wrong.
-The RCA process must restart from Phase 2 (Analysis & Hypothesis) with the new knowledge that the proposed fix was insufficient.
--   **New Failure Protocol:** If the `Verification Run` or `Regression Run` produces a **new and unexpected failure**, the current RCA process must be aborted.
+-   **New Failure Protocol:** If the `Verification Run` or `Regression Run` produces a **new and unexpected symptom**, the current RCA process must be aborted.
 A new, separate RCA process must be initiated from Phase 1 for this new symptom.
 The "Gather Initial Evidence" step of the new RCA must include the context and the failed fix attempt from the previous RCA as part of its evidence.
-Do not attempt to fix the new failure outside of this formal process. proc
+Do not attempt to fix the new failure outside of this formal process.